bfreuden/kubernetes-cheat-sheet/README.md

 https://k3s.io/

-I would certainly consider K3s as an option to start with Kubernetes on a laptop because of its low resource usage and its trivial install/uninstall procedure (but I'd like to give Microk8s a try before concluding).
+I would certainly consider K3s as an option to start with Kubernetes on a laptop because of its low resource usage and its trivial install/uninstall procedure.
+I'd like to know how it can be stopped and started, and I'd like to give Microk8s a try before concluding though.

 ## Installation